She Loves Biscotti

 We recently had a little family get-together at my sister’s house.
 And as usual, everything my sister made was out of this world.
 Did I mention that she is a professional chef and has her own restaurant?
 My mom’s passion for cooking and baking had such a positive effect on her kids!
 (Yes, that includes my brother who is a great “home” chef.
 Blink twice if you’re being held captive, you say. 😉 )

-The funny thing about my sister’s recipe is that even if you don’t like eggplants, you will absolutely love this sweet and sour caponata recipe.
+The funny thing about my sister’s recipe is that you will absolutely love this sweet and sour caponata recipe, even if you don’t like eggplants.
 You absolutely need to try this guaranteed crowd-pleaser!
 Enjoy 🙂

 THANKS SO MUCH for following and being part of the She Loves Biscotti community where you will find Simple & Tasty Family-Friendly Recipes with an Italian Twist.